 Does hospice provide care around the clock?

 No, however, a hospice nurse is on call 24/7/365 to answer questions, help with concerns, or to come to the home if a crisis occurs.
-Also the Serenity Home physicians visit patients in their homes.
+Also the Serenity physicians visit patients in their homes.

 How often does the staff visit the patient?

-The nurse makes routine visits as decided by the Interdisciplinary Team deems appropriate.
+A nurse makes routine visits as decided by the Interdisciplinary Team as deems appropriate.
 The frequency will change as the disease or condition progresses and the care needs change.
 If pain is out of control, or other distressing problems occur, the nurse may visit daily.
 Nurses, social workers, chaplains, nursing aides and volunteers visit as often as deemed necessary by the family and interdisciplinary team.

 Why must there be a primary caregiver in my home?